cog-isa/htm-rl/htm_rl/htm_rl/README.md

 - `-d`, `--dry` - dry (=fake) run experiments glag
   - the real purpose is to generate environment mazes and save their map images without running experiments in these envs
   - hence this flag makes sence only for experiments with randomly generated environments (checked by the presence of `transfer_learning_experiment_runner` in config)
+  - you can restrict the number of images to generate, e.g. `-d 5`
   - exclusive with `-r`
   - environment map images are saved to the folder with the config file
 - `-g`, `--aggregate` - aggregate results flag